tamershahin/grails-redis-flexible-cache/README.md

 Grails Flexible Cache Redis Plugin
 ==================================

 This plugin is an alternative to [redis-cache-plugin].
-It give the possibility to set the expire time in seconds for every cached keys.
+It gives the possibility to set the expire time in seconds for every cached key, and provides a service, annotations and injected methods to perform entry caching and eviction.
-This plugin is not an extention of [cache-plugin] plugin, it is far more simple and lighter at the same time.
+This plugin is not an extension of [cache-plugin] plugin, it is far more simple and lighter at the same time.
-Using the [redis-plugin] plugin is possible to set a TTL (using the `@Memoize` annotation given), but the it lacks the option to serialize any kind of Serializable objects.
+The [redis-plugin] plugin also provides the possibility to set a TTL for a cached entry (using the provided `@Memoize` annotation), but the it lacks the option to serialize any kind of Serializable objects (only object ids are cached and then hydrated from main DB).
 This plugin is inspired by both but is not based on them.

 Installation